 This is a very simple tip, but important.

-If a model stares at the camera head-on, they look bigger.
+If your subject stares at the camera head-on, they look bigger.
 This can be good when shooting a football player or CEO of a big company, but it is bad when shooting beauty or portraits.

-By turning the shoulders, it shows a slimmer profile to the camera, looking naturally slimmer.
+By having your subject turn, they are showing a slimmer profile of themselves to the camera, and look slimmer.

 The red line shows the full width of the model when standing straight forward.
 A small turn to the side gives a photo that is still the subject facing the camera, but in a slimmer profile.